132nd-etcher/docs/OvGME/index.md

 TODO: talk about snapshots during DCS update

-Extract from OvGME's homepage[^1]:
+Extract from OvGME's homepage: [^1][]

-> OvGME is a free and open source standalone Mod Manager based on the idea and concept of the old well known JSGME, it takes the GME acronym from JSGME which stands for Generic Mod Enabler.
-The main purpose of OvGME is to provide an easy way enable and disable mods with automatic backup mechanism.
+> OvGME is a free and open source standalone Mod Manager based on the idea
+> and concept of the old well known JSGME, it takes the GME acronym from
+> JSGME which stands for Generic Mod Enabler.
+The main purpose of OvGME is
+> to provide an easy way enable and disable mods with automatic backup
+> mechanism.

 OvGME will eventually replace the Skinstaller for the installation and updates of skins and mods within the 132^nd^ Virtual Wing.